wpilibsuite/frc-docs/source/docs/software/commandbased/command-groups.rst

 parallel groups - a parallel group may not contain multiple commands that require the same subsystem.

+.. todo:: Link to ScheduleCommand class API doc after merge

-Some advanced users may find this overly-restrictive - for said users, the library offers a ``ScheduleCommand`` class that can be used to independently “branch off” from command groups to provide finer granularity in requirement management (TODO: link).
+Some advanced users may find this overly-restrictive - for said users, the library offers a ``ScheduleCommand`` class that can be used to independently “branch off” from command groups to provide finer granularity in requirement management.

 Restrictions on command group components
 ----------------------------------------